2chainz/KenjiTanaka_20percent/readme.txt

 hello friends!

+Febuary 10, 2013 - 22:18
+-Made the player class form it's triangle properly -Added a pause feature where the game stops running the when the mouse is outside the window -Changed the cursor to a crosshair from the normal thingy -Made the player's shoot() method print out "pew" when it is called -Changed the shape of the player so that it's a 11x5 isosceles triangle rather than a 10x5 one.

 Febuary 10, 2013 - 20:00
 -Added the GameObject class, an abstract class that all objects in the game will inherit from, such as the player and the asteroids
 	-It inherits from polygon.